Fairness Testing of Large Language Models in Role-Playing: Background and Related Work

 \subsection{Fairness Testing}

-Fairness testing, an emerging direction in software testing, has become a prominent research area, attracting attention across research communities such as SE and AI~\cite{ChenZHHSur24,DBLP:journals/tse/ZhangHML22}.
-From the SE perspective, fairness is regarded as a non-functional software property~\cite{DBLP:journals/tse/ZhangHML22, DBLP:conf/sigsoft/BrunM18}, and discrepancies between actual and expected fairness conditions in software systems are classified as fairness bugs~\cite{ChenZHHSur24}.
+Fairness testing, an emerging direction in software testing, has attracted attention across SE and AI research communities~\cite{ChenZHHSur24,DBLP:journals/tse/ZhangHML22}.
+From the SE perspective, fairness is regarded as a non-functional software property~\cite{DBLP:journals/tse/ZhangHML22, ChenLZSXLLL25,icseChenLZSL25}, and discrepancies between actual and expected fairness conditions are classified as fairness bugs~\cite{ChenZHHSur24}.
 Fairness testing focuses on identifying fairness bugs and uncovering biased software outputs.
-A recent survey on fairness testing~\cite{ChenZHHSur24} summarizes its two essential components: test input generation and test oracle generation.
-These components work together to create test cases that can reveal biases and distinguish biased outputs from unbiased ones.
-In this paper, we propose a fairness testing framework specifically for LLMs in role-playing contexts, adhering to the standard to cover both test input generation and test oracle generation.
+A recent survey~\cite{ChenZHHSur24} identifies two essential components: test input generation and test oracle generation, which work together to create test cases and distinguish biased from unbiased outputs.
+In this paper, we propose a fairness testing framework for LLMs in role-playing contexts, covering both components.